 “I got it!!!” – Circuit Judge

-Launched today – deadline for applications is 13;00 on Wednesday 13 February 2019 – there are up to 80 vacancies with 29 for immediate appointment (which means in effect probably early 2020!)
+Launched today – deadline for applications is 13:00 on St Patrick’s Day Tuesday 17 March 2020 – there are 50 vacancies with 38 for immediate appointment.

 The JAC have a number of other competitions at various stages so I know I have an extremely busy few months ahead .
 So apologies, in advance, for any delays in responding but I’ll acknowledge messages and revert as soon as I’m able.